DLFundamentals/blog/_posts/2026-03-11-contrastive-loss-noncontrastive-loss.md

   - supervised-learning
   - representation-learning
   - theory
-excerpt: "Contrastive learning is often much closer to supervised contrastive learning than it first appears, both at the level of the objective and at the level of the learned representation geometry."
+excerpt: "Self-supervised contrastive learning often produces surprisingly semantic representations.
+This post argues that the reason is structural: its objective and learned geometry are already much closer to a supervised contrastive counterpart than they first appear."
 ---

 <style>